 Find our travel expert recommendations below

 With the eagerly anticipated onset of summer and a bank holiday double whammy, there’s a whole lot to get excited about in May.
-Take advantage of those long weekends and start your summer early, making use of the additional short haul flight routes added for the peak season.
-This time of year is great for an active holiday in Europe, or for visiting the European hotspots that can become inundated with crowds in the height of summer.
+Take advantage of those long weekends and start your summer early, making use of the additional short-haul flight routes added for the peak season.
+This time of year is great for an active holiday in Africa or Australia, or for visiting the European hotspots that can become inundated with crowds in the height of summer.